mesosphere/dcos-docs-site/pages/1.12/deploying-services/private-docker-registry/index.md

     }
     ```

-    If you are using Mac OSX, you will need to manually encode your `username:password` string and modify your `config.json` to match the snippet above.
+    If you are using Mac OS, you will need to manually encode your `username:password` string and modify your `config.json` to match the snippet above.
+Be sure to omit a trailing new-line when base64 encoding the pair:

+    ```bash
+    echo -n myuser@domain.com:hard-to-guess-password | base64
+    ```

 1. Add the `config.json` file to the DC/OS secret store.
 [Learn more about creating secrets](/1.9/security/ent/secrets/create-secrets/).